 Center crossing islands allow pedestrians to deal with only one direction of traffic at a time, and can be constructed so that crossing pedestrians are forced to the right to view oncoming traffic as they are halfway through the crossing.

 Source: pedbikeimages.org - Lyubov Zuyeva (2011)

-Crossing islands have been demonstrated to decrease pedestrian-vehicle incidents by 46 percent at marked crossings, and by 39 percent at unmarked crossings.9 The factors contributing to pedestrian safety include reduced conflicts, reduced vehicle speeds approaching the island (the approach can be designed to influence vehicle speed reduction, depending on how dramatic the curvature is), greater attention called to the existence of a pedestrian crossing, opportunities for additional signs in the middle of the road, and reduced exposure time for pedestrians.
+The factors contributing to pedestrian safety include reduced conflicts, reduced vehicle speeds approaching the island (when the approach is designed to influence driver behavior), greater attention called to the pedestrian crossing, opportunities for additional signs in the middle of the road, and reduced exposure time for pedestrians.